 – Cancels the constraint on URLs length as parameters are passed only once.

-– This introduces state-full sessions server-side, which can cause problems when we will need to replicate the Proxy installation on many servers to guarantee continuity of service and insure scalability.
+– This introduces state-full sessions server-side, which can cause problems when we will need to replicate the Proxy installation on many servers to guarantee continuity of service and ensure scalability.

 Add a WebSocket proxy between streamdata.io Proxy and the client

 The last option we considered was adding a WebSocket proxy in front of streamdata.io Proxy.
 The client communicates with the proxy in WebSocket.
 Then the WebSocket proxy communicates with streamadata.io proxy with the SSE.
-The WebSocket proxy has the ability to add headers as it uses the Java SSE library.
+The WebSocket proxy can add headers as it uses the Java SSE library.

 – Once implemented, this proxy will be very simple to maintain.